libgdx/libgdx.github.io/_pages/dev/-contributing/contributing.md

 ## API Changes & Additions
 If you modify a public API, or add a new one, make sure to add these changes to the [CHANGES](https://github.com/libgdx/libgdx/blob/master/CHANGES) file in the root of the repository.

-If you want to poll the brains of other devs, either open an issue on our issue tracker, send a pull request and start a conversation on Github, or join our official [Discord server](/community/discord/).
+If you want to pick the brains of other devs, either open an issue on our issue tracker, send a pull request and start a conversation on Github, or join our official [Discord server](/community/discord/).

 ## Contributor License Agreement
 libGDX is licensed under the [Apache 2.0 license](http://en.wikipedia.org/wiki/Apache_License).
 Before we can accept (major) code contributions, we need you to sign our [Contributor License Agreement](https://github.com/libgdx/libgdx/blob/master/CLA.txt).
 Just print it out, fill in the blanks and send a copy to contact@badlogicgames.com, with the subject `[libGDX] CLA`.